Topics discussed in this essay:

 some other noble goal.
 2 More details.

-in 622 CE when Muhammad relocated from Mecca to Medina.
+in 622 CE by Muhammad when he relocated from Mecca to Medina.

 Al-Hijra/Muharram is the Muslim New Year, the

 beginning of the first lunar month.
-The beginning of the year 1431H
+It is also known as the Arabic New Year or Hijri New Year.
+The beginning of the year 1431AH

 ||Separation of church and state: Originally, in Islamic countries, there was no separation between religious and civil